nytimes/library/README.md

 DRIVE_ID=0123456ABCDEF # the ID of your team's drive or shared folder.
 The string of random numbers and letters at the end of your team drive or folder url.
 ```
 Make sure to remove all comments after the `DRIVE_TYPE` and `DRIVE_ID` vars.

+Ensure you share your target drive or folder is shared with the email associated with your service account.

 **Be careful!** Setting NODE_ENV to `development` changes the built in behaviors for site authentication to allow accounts other than those in the APPROVED_DOMAINS list. **Never use NODE_ENV=development for your deployed site, only locally.**